isomerpages/cpib-corp/press-room/press-releases/_posts/2024-08-29-post-Trio Charged for Corruption Offences in Relation to Sanitary Contracts.md

 image: ""
 variant: tiptap
 ---
-<p>On 29 August 2024, the following three individuals will be charged in
+<p>On 29 August 2024, the following three individuals were charged in Court
-Court for corruption offences:</p>
+for corruption offences:</p>
 <p>a) <strong>Lee Chee Wan (“Lee”)</strong>&nbsp;(李志远, 54-year-old male, Singaporean),
 Director of Sanipro Marketing Pte Ltd (“Sanipro Marketing”) at the material time;</p>